supakeen/pungi/doc/configuration.rst

     ``gpgkey`` can be specified to enable gpgcheck in repo files for variants.

 **osbs_registries**
+   (*dict*) -- Use this optional setting to emit ``osbs-request-push`` messages for each non-scratch container build.
+These messages can guide other tools how to push the images to other registries.
+For example, an external tool might trigger on these messages and copy the images from OSBS's registry to a staging or production registry.

-   (*dict*) -- It is possible to configure extra information about where to push the image (unless it is a scratch build).
-For each finished build, Pungi will try to match NVR against a key in this mapping (using shell-style globbing) and take the corresponding value and collect them across all built images.
-The data will be saved into ``logs/global/osbs-registries.json`` as a mapping from Koji NVR to the registry data.
-The same data is also sent to the message bus on ``osbs-request-push`` topic once the compose finishes successfully.
-Handling the message and performing the actual push is outside of scope for Pungi.
+   For each completed container build, Pungi will try to match the NVR against a key in ``osbs_registries`` mapping (using shell-style globbing) and take the corresponding value and collect them across all built images.
+Pungi will save this data into ``logs/global/osbs-registries.json``, mapping each Koji NVR to the registry data.
+Pungi will also send this data to the message bus on the ``osbs-request-push`` topic once the compose finishes successfully.

+   Pungi simply logs the mapped data and emits the messages.
+It does not handle the messages or push images.
+A separate tool must do that.

 Example config